RobRendell/gTove/README.md

 only list recently completed items which have not yet been released.

 * Warn the GM if they try to close gTove with unsaved changes.
+* Allow the camera to rotate down below the current map - helpful for GMs adding map levels downward.

 ## Plans/TODO

 ### Bugs
+* Attaching two minis, locking the "base" one's position, then moving the attached mini, causes the base mini to be left behind.
 * There's a gap between the base of the mini and the stand.
 * Fog of War should not be ruined by changing the underlying map's grid dimensions.
 * I have GM-like menu options on Throg mini on Scott's Chuul tabletop?